talerngpong/data-engineering-capstone-project/README.md

 1. `dim_city` should contains no null of country code.
 2. `average_temperature_uncertainty` should be equal or more than zero.

-## Future Improvements
-- In case of scaling up (let's say `World Temperature Data` size comes with 100 times of an original size), one file of `GlobalLandTemperaturesByCity.csv` should be split to multiple files.
-Those should be partitioned to have a same file size or number of rows or logically by date.
-Moreover, if partition by data is too fine, PySpark can split it to larger unit of `month + year`.

 ## Data Dictionary
 ### Temperature Fact Table (aka `fact_temperature`)
 | Column                          | Description                                            |